alurban/black-hole-astrophysics/INSTALL.md

 In this repository, the `conda` folder contains tools that automatically build an environment for you from a pre-baked recipe that I maintain.
-Simply launch your Terminal app, go to your local clone of the git repository, and do:
+Simply launch your Terminal app and do:

 ```
-cd conda/
+cd ~/src/black-hole-astrophysics/conda
 ./bh-conda-env create
 ```